Kirit Somaiya

 Kirit Somaiya (born 12 February 1954) is an Indian politician of the Bharatiya Janata Party who represented Mumbai North-East in the 16th Lok Sabha and the 13th Lok Sabha.
-He is currently appointed as vice president of Bharatiya Janata Party's Maharashtra unit.
+He is currently appointed as the vice president of Bharatiya Janata Party's Maharashtra unit.

 Early life and education

 Somaiya was born and brought up in Mumbai in a middle-class family.
-He graduated as Chartered accountant from the Institute of Chartered Accountants of India] (ICAI) in 1979 and also secured a rank in the All India Merit List.
-He was conferred with a Doctorate from the University of Mumbai in 2005, with thesis of "Capital Market: Small Investors Protection".
-He is credited with submitting one of the longest thesis of 1,202 pages which was submitted in 2 volumes.
+He graduated as a Chartered accountant from the Institute of Chartered Accountants of India (ICAI) in 1979 and also secured a rank in the All India Merit List.
 He married Medha Somaiya and they have one son.
-His son, Neil, also joined BJP and he is Municipal Councillor from Ward 108 Mulund.
+His son, Neil, also joined BJP and is the Municipal Councillor from Ward 108 Mulund.

 Political career

-As a student activist, Somaiya took part in the Jayprakash Narayan's Bihar Movement in 1975 when a state of national emergency was declared in country.
+As a student activist, Somaiya took part in the Jayprakash Narayan's Bihar Movement in 1975 when a state of national emergency was declared in the country.
 Later on, he joined the BJP and represented the Mulund Vidhan Sabha Constituency of Maharashtra Legislative Assembly and the Mumbai North-East Lok Sabha Constituency.

-In 1995, Somaiya contested the Maharashtra Assembly elections and got elected from the Mulund assembly where he won by a margin of 43,527 votes.
+In 1995, Somaiya contested in the Maharashtra Assembly elections and got elected from the Mulund assembly where he won by a margin of 43,527 votes.
 As a M.L.A., he got 2 major Acts passed in the Maharashtra Assembly - Small Investors’ Protection Act of Maharashtra, Repealing Coroners Court (Post Mortem) Act and introduced the Housing Society Conveyance Bill.

 In 1999 Lok Sabha election, Somaiya defeated the incumbent Gurudas Kamat of the Indian National Congress by a margin of 7,276 votes.
 As a parliamentarian, he submitted the maximum number of petitions to the parliament, i.e. 11 (out of 27 total petitions presented in 13th Lok Sabha) during his tenure in Lok Sabha which was the highest number of petitions submitted by any MP in the history of Indian Parliament.
 He was an active member of the house where during his tenure he raised a total of 832 questions in the house on several issues.

 On 27 February 2014, the BJP announced its first list of candidates for the 2014 Lok Sabha Elections and Somaiya was fielded as the BJP candidate from Mumbai North East.
 He defeated the incumbent Sanjay Dina Patil of the Sharad Pawar led Nationalist Congress Party by a large margin of 317,122 votes.

+On 18 July 2023, Marathi news channel "Lokshahi" claimed possession of multiple videos allegedly featuring Kirit Somaiya in compromising positions, causing shockwaves throughout the political landscape.
+Kirit Somaiya refuted the allegations and requested Maharashtra Home Minister Devendra Fadnavis to investigate the incident.